yining1023/Machine-Learning-for-Physical-Computing/Examples/magic_wand/README.md

 To train your own model, or create a new model for a new set of gestures, follow the instructions in [magic_wand/train/README.md](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/lite/micro/examples/magic_wand/train/README.md).

 ## Troubleshooting

-- Error compiling
+- Problem: Error compiling
-  - Make sure to select the right board: Arduino Nano 33 BLE
+  Solution 1: Make sure to select the right board: Arduino Nano 33 BLE Solution 2: make sure you install the board maneger and the two libraries correctly.The example is tested on the following softwares and libraries:

+  - Arduino IDE version 1.8.12
+  - Arduino_TensorflowLite library version 2.1.0-ALPHA
+  - Arduino_LSM9DS1 library version 1.1.0

-- Error when compiling Arduino sketch: `Multiple libraries were found for "TensorFlowLite.h"`
+- Problem: Error when compiling Arduino sketch: `Multiple libraries were found for "TensorFlowLite.h"`
-  - There might ba a mismatch of the library version and example.
+  Solution: there might ba a mismatch of the library version and example.
 Go to folder `Arduino/library`, find a folder called `Arduino_TensorFlowLite`, delete this folder, and try to install Arduino_TensorFlowLite library under Board Manager again.

+- Problem: when open serial montior, nothing shows up there, I cannot see "Magic starts!" text.
+  Solution1: When you have Arduino_TensorFlowLite library 2.1.0-ALPHA, the serial monitor will be blank, once you perform gestures, it will print the gestures.
+It might be hard to get it to regconize gestures because it requires specific oritation and movement.
+You need to point the port side to yourself to perform gestures.
+Check out this [demo](https://codelabs.developers.google.com/codelabs/ai-magicwand#5).
+  Solution2: You can also try an old version of Arduino_TensorFlowLite library 1.14.0-ALPHA, it will print out "Magic starts!" in the serial monitor.

 - Problem: You can’t get the gestures to work.
   Solution: First, make sure the yellow LED is blinking, which indicates that inference is happening.
 If it isn’t, press the RST button.
 Next, make sure you’re holding the board in the correct orientation, as shown earlier.
   To learn the gestures, start with the “W,” which is the easiest to master.
 The “O” is a little more difficult because the circle needs to be quite smooth.